ss3sim/ss3sim/inst/ms/ss3sim-ms.md

 # Conclusions

-The increasing complexity of modern integrated-analysis stock-assessment models and expanding computing power allows for the inclusion of multiple sources of data and estimation of complex processes [@maunder2013].
+The increasing complexity of modern integrated-analysis stock assessment models and expanding computing power allows for the inclusion of multiple sources of data and estimation of complex processes [@maunder2013].